hwcer/cosjs/README.md

-cosjs - a node.js web server
+cosjs - a node.js http & socket server
 ===========================

-This is a  web server for node.js.  easy to create web or mobile game server.
+This is a  web http & socket for node.js.  easy to create web or mobile game server.

 Install with: